CPI(M), Congress lash out at Kerala Governor for seeking action against Finance Minister | Politics

 He said the letter by the Governor and the reply by the Chief Minister were the communication between two heads of the state.

-It was not appropriate for him to say anything into the merit of the subject as the Chief Minister had already given a reply, the Finance Minister added.
+It was not appropriate for him to say anything into the merit of the subject as Vijayan had already given a reply, the minister added.

 In his letter, the Governor did not explicitly seek removal/withdrawal of Balagopal from the LDF cabinet but it seemed to be the essence of his communication to Vijayan.